What You Need to Know About Air Purifiers During Coronavirus

 This will be a firm "no".
 Many studies and numerous consumer reports have found that air purifiers in fact do not kill the COVID-19 virus, which is an air-borne virus that spreads primarily through discharge from the nose or droplets of saliva of an infected person.
 As of now the disease does not yet have a spot-on treatment and no vaccine has been officially launched yet; that is why it is especially important for people to protect themselves from the virus amidst this global pandemic.

-Even though the answer to the question "Does air purifier remove coronavirus?" is an affirmative no, it is also a know fact that air purifiers and air cleaners of the sort help with the protection of caregivers and family members during a quarantine.
+Even though the answer to the question "Does air purifier remove coronavirus?" is an affirmative no, it is also a known fact that air purifiers and air cleaners of the sort help with the protection of caregivers and family members during a quarantine.
 Using an air purifier during COVID has many positive benefits.

 Should I Use An Air Purifier During the COVID Pandemic?

 Air purifiers that have a built-in HEPA filtration are known to efficiently capture particles at any size; especially the ones that are as small as the virus that causes COVID-19.
 It is safe to say that even though using air purifiers against COVID is not a first-hand solution in protection against the virus, it is definitely a good-to-have method for the well being of your family and loved ones.
 It is known that the virus, among other ways, may be easily transmitted through air.
 While the COVID-19 virus is approximately 125 nanometers in diameter, the HEPA filters used in air cleaners for COVID are able to capture it with impressive effectivity.
 A NASA study has found and confirmed that these types of air filters can process up to 0.01 microns of particles, easily meeting and surpassing the 0.3 micron HEPA standard.